AlpacaInTheNight/PromptsBrowser/README.md

 3. On first run in the Prompts Browser Extension directory will be created directory `prompts_catalogue` with subdirectory `myprompts` - this will be the first collection of prompts.
 As well as the directory `styles_catalogue` where new styles will be stored.

-4. With the extension installed, you can add the startup argument stable diffusion `--prompts-browser-readonly`.
+4. With the extension installed, you can add the startup argument to Stable Diffusion WebUI `--prompts-browser-readonly`.
 With this argument, the extension client and server will be read-only, which may be desirable when using the extension when hosting the application online.

 ### Important